 Leonard Bernstein Fellowship

-The Leonard Bernstein Fellowship, named for a founding member of the Brandeis University arts community, is a distinctive and highly selective program for chamber musicians.
-The fellowship provides a small number of accomplished musicians the benefits of private lessons, additional performance opportunities, and a $15,000 renewable scholarship.
+The Leonard Bernstein Fellowship, named for a founding member of the Brandeis University arts community, is a distinctive and highly selective instrumental chamber music program.
+The fellowship provides a small number of accomplished instrumentalists the benefits of private lessons, additional performance opportunities, and a $15,000 renewable scholarship.

-Only a very small number of accomplished musicians are selected to take part in this highly competitive program.
+Only a very small number of accomplished instrumentalists are selected to take part in this highly competitive program.
 Leonard Bernstein Fellows receive the following benefits:

 - A scholarship in the amount of $15,000 per year, renewable for up to a maximum of eight semesters.

 - Private lessons and elite ensembles.
-Fellows will receive free private lessons and professional coaching from members of the Lydian String Quartet and other Music Department faculty.
-Whenever possible, Leonard Bernstein Fellows will be placed together in small chamber ensembles, working intensively toward a culminating performance at the end of each semester.
+Fellows will receive free private lessons and professional chamber coaching from members of the Lydian String Quartet and other Music Department faculty.
+Leonard Bernstein Fellows will be placed together in chamber ensembles, working intensively toward a culminating performance at the end of each semester.

 - Performance opportunities.
-Performance is an essential component of the Leonard Bernstein Fellowship.
+Performance is the essential component of the Leonard Bernstein Fellowship.
 Fellows will have special opportunities to showcase their creative work in the acoustically superb 200-seat Slosberg Recital Hall and in community outreach events.
-In addition, Fellows are invited to participate in any of the Music Department ensembles without an audition.
+In addition, Fellows are invited to participate in any of the Music Department ensembles, including the Brandeis-Wellesley Orchestra, Wind Ensemble, Jazz Ensemble, Improv Collective, Early Music Ensemble, Chamber Music Ensembles, Fafali: Music and Dance of Ghana, University Chorus and Chamber Choir.

 - Music Department Offerings.
-The Brandeis Music Department offers a full range of courses in music history, music composition and theory and performance, and it offers unique opportunities in electronic music composition, jazz ensemble, improvisation, and world music.
-It also offers many opportunities for students to interact with distinguished visiting musicians and scholars.
+The Brandeis Music Department offers a full range of courses in music history, music composition and theory and performance, and it offers unique opportunities in electronic music composition, improvisation, and world music.
+It also offers many opportunities for students to interact with extraordinary visiting musicians and scholars.

-- One year of Music Theory (MUS 101a and b, with accompanying labs MUS 102a and b)
+- One year of Music Theory (MUS 101a and b or 103a and b, with accompanying labs MUS 102a and b or 104a and b)

 - Two semesters of Music History (to be chosen from among MUS 131, 133 and 135)